-Objective: To evaluate whether the amount or quality of carbohydrate in diet is associated with ovulatory infertility.
+Objective: To evaluate whether the amount or quality of carbohydrate in the diet is associated with ovulatory infertility.

 Subjects and Methods: In total, 18 555 married, premenopausal women without a history of infertility were followed as they attempted a pregnancy or became pregnant during an 8-year period.
 Diet was assessed two times during follow-up using a validated food-frequency questionnaire and prospectively related to the incidence of infertility due ovulatory disorder.